ralna/GALAHAD/doc/C/rst-dir/ls.rst

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there is a single package designed to find a local minimizer of a sum-of-squares function whose variables may take any values, a second pair that target linear problems with simple bounds on the variables, another pair for which the feasible region is an intersection of regular simplices, and a final one for which the constraints are linear (polyhedral).
+Currently there is a single package designed to find a local minimizer of a sum-of-squares function whose variables may take any values, a second for the case where the variables are constrained by non-overlapping simplex constraints, two more that target linear problems with simple bounds on the variables, another pair for which the feasible region is an intersection of regular simplices, and a final one for which the constraints are linear (polyhedral).

 .. toctree::
    :maxdepth: 1